nippur72/Saltarelle.AngularJS/README.md

 app.Config<MyConfigs>();
 ```

-# Defining a Service (Factory)
+# Defining a Factory

-A service (factory) is a function that returns an object resource that can be used in controllers or other parts of Angular and
+A service factory is a function that returns an object resource that can be used in controllers or other parts of Angular and
 that is injected automatically using the service name.

 In the following example the service called "Items" is defined